daarnolducsd/ep5book/docs/04-week4.md

 /Users/davidarnold/Dropbox/Teaching/EP5/online/04_week/data
 ```

-As usual, let's begin with describing the dataset
+As usual, let's begin by describing the dataset

 <div class="figure" style="text-align: center">
 <img src="images/04_describe.png" alt="Describing the Mindspark Data" width="90%" />
 <p class="caption">(\#fig:msdescribe)Describing the Mindspark Data</p>
 </div>

 This is a subset of all variables in Muralidharan, Singh, and Ganimian (2019).
 We are interested in how being treated impacts learning outcomes.
 We have information about Math and Hindi tests at both the baseline and endline.
 Baseline means the test was taken before any student has been offered free Mindspark.
-Endline means the test was taken after the treated students had received Mindspark and been using the software for several months.
+Endline means the test was taken after the treated students had received Mindspark and had been using the software for several months.
 To start, let's summarize these variables to get a sense of average test scores as well as the variation in test scores at baseline.

 ```stata